Congratulations! You’ve passed your ACCA! Or you're about to! What’s next?

 You'll assume responsibility for assessing the financial impact of decisions, directly contributing to your business's growth and profitability.
 Collaborating closely with the managerial team, you will be responsible for measuring the performance of the organisational internal controls and strategies, predominantly analysing the information, and providing insight for better decision-making.

-With experience, a position as management accountant can lead to senior management, finance director or chief executive roles.
+With experience, a position as a management accountant can lead to senior management, finance director or chief executive roles.
 It would also help you get into any role within private accounting.
 Ultimately, it serves as an excellent starting point leading to broader career opportunities.

-Key skills needed: problem solving, attention to detail, business strategy, communication skills and analytical and numerical skills.
+Key skills needed: problem-solving, attention to detail, business strategy, communication skills and analytical and numerical skills.

 Finance Manager